 Step 1: Deal with Food First

 Addressing leftover food before anything else prevents spills and mess from being compounded, and stops food from going to waste.
+Food left out at room temperature spoils quickly and can attract insects and pests - particularly cockroaches and ants, which are a reliable concern in Melbourne homes during warmer months.

 Save the good stuff: Have food storage containers and bags ready to package any leftovers that are still fresh.
 Evaluate what is worth keeping based on how long it has been out and what it contains.
 Wrap cheese plates and charcuterie boards and refrigerate them promptly - these are usually worth saving.
+Chips, crackers, and dry foods can be re-sealed in containers for later.

 Discard the rest: Food that has been sitting out for several hours, particularly protein-based dishes, should be disposed of rather than refrigerated.
 When in doubt, throw it out.
 Food safety is not worth compromising for the sake of leftovers.

 Clear serving platters and bowls: Stack serving dishes near the sink.
 Soak any items with dried-on food to make washing easier.
+Getting food put away first is a priority both for hygiene and for your own mental clarity - once food is managed, the remaining clean-up feels much more straightforward.

 Step 2: Clean the Kitchen